Electrical problems are always serious

 - noisy vent fans and ceiling fans

-- any three prong receptacles with open grounds
+- any three prong receptacles with open grounds or false grounds

 - suggest areas where GFCI receptacles should be installed